FAQ

 Don't let the light of Japanese movies and Jidaigeki (period drama) go out from Kyoto!

-Kyoto, an international film city that had entered its golden age, experienced a sharp decline in film production due to the rise of television.
-Daiei's Kyoto Studio, which had made spectacular achievements overseas, went bankrupt, and Toei Studios Kyoto / Toei Kyoto Studios, which boasted one of the largest film studios in Japan and the largest number of films produced in the world, faced closure.
-Under such circumstances, under the slogan "Keep the light of Japanese movies burning! the studio's outdoor studios were opened to the public as a new way of life.
-The first theme park in Japan where visitors can observe live filming was born at Toei UZUMASA KYOTO VILLAGE.
-UZUMASA KYOTO VILLAGE The blockbuster success of the "The Movie!" led to a resurgence of major film production.
-The production of over 2,000 films and 9,000 episodes of TV dramas have been produced so far, and now that we are entering the era of international distribution, the world is once again looking at "Jidaigeki (period drama)" with keen interest.
+Kyoto, once an international film city in its golden age, experienced a sharp decline in film production with the rise of television.
+Daiei’s Kyoto Studio, which had achieved remarkable success overseas, went bankrupt, and Toei Studios Kyoto / Toei Kyoto Studios — one of the largest film studios in Japan and among the most prolific in the world—faced possible closure.
+Under these circumstances, and with the slogan “Keep the light of Japanese cinema burning!”, the studio’s outdoor sets were opened to the public as a new way to sustain the industry.
+Thus, at Toei UZUMASA KYOTO VILLAGE, Japan’s first theme park where visitors can observe live film production was born.
+The blockbuster success of “The Movie!” later helped revive large-scale film production.
+To date, more than 2,000 films and 9,000 television drama episodes have been produced there.
+Now, in the era of global distribution, the world is once again turning its attention to Jidaigeki (period drama) with renewed interest.

 Toei UZUMASA KYOTO VILLAGE 50 Years of History